John Gribbel: Personal life

-On January 17, 1929, Maj.
+On January 17, 1929, his son, Maj.
 W. Griffin Gribbel, just released from a sanatorium where he was being treated for shell-shock (PTSD), caused by his experiences in World War I, shot and killed Inspector of Police, John W. Blackburn.
 Gribbel was himself shot four times but survived.
 He was charged with first-degree murder and the case went to trial in February 1930.
 Gribbel was acquitted by a Philadelphia jury, two days later, on the grounds of insanity.